 Perfectly nestled in the western half of Hong Kong, Victoria Peak (aka Mount Austin) is the highest hill on the island.
 The mountain has an elevation of 1,811 ft and rewards visitors with the most show-stopping views of the Hong Kong skyline, Victoria Harbour, Lamma Island, and the surrounding islands.

-To reach the peak, visitors can hike uphill from Central or From Aberdeen, or even better, take the historic funicular railway known as the Peak Tram.
+To reach the peak, visitors can hike uphill from Central or Aberdeen, or even better, take the historic funicular railway called the Peak Tram.
 The tram, which rises about 1,300 feet above sea level, provides passengers with a one-of-a-kind ride — it is so steep that the buildings you pass look like they are leaning on a gradient of between 4 to 25.7 degrees.

 Address: Central and Western District, Hong Kong Island

-If you’re visiting Hong Kong with the kids, don’t pass up the chance to spend a fun-filled day in Ocean Park.
-Built around several hills near the South China Sea, the 780,000-square-meter park is filled with exciting rides that’ll get your hearts racing.
-One of the most exciting attractions in Ocean Park is Hair Raiser, a daring coaster that features loops, and plunges while suspending riders above the South China Sea.
-Ocean Park also displays an oceanarium, a panda village, and a “Gator Marsh”, where visitors can catch get face to face with the critically endangered Chinese alligator.
+If you’re visiting Hong Kong with the kids, don’t miss the chance to spend a fun-filled day in Ocean Park.
+Built around several hills near the South China Sea, the 780,000-square-meter park is filled with exciting rides that excite your heart.
+One of the most exciting attractions in Ocean Park is Hair Raiser, a daring coaster that features loops and plunges while suspending riders above the South China Sea.
+Ocean Park also displays an oceanarium, a panda village, and a “Gator Marsh,” where visitors can catch the critically endangered Chinese alligator face-to-face.